Andreas Ogris

-Club career
+Playing career

-Born in Vienna, Ogris played for Austria Wien from 1983 through 1997, split by short spells at Spanish club Espanyol and LASK.
-The speedy and fiery striker finished his professional career at Admira/Wacker before moving into coaching.
+Born in Vienna, Ogris played for Austria Wien from 1983 until 1997, playing 276 matches and scoring 99 goals.
+His career was split with Spanish club Espanyol and LASK.
+He ended professional career at Admira/Wacker before moving into coaching.

-International career

-In 1983 Ogris played at the FIFA World Youth Championship.

-He then made his senior debut for Austria in October 1986 against Albania and was a participant at the 1990 FIFA World Cup.
-He earned 63 caps, scoring 11 goals.
-His last international was an April 1997 World Cup qualification match against Scotland, in which he came on as a late substitute for Franz Aigner.
+Ogris earned 63 caps and scored 11 goals for Austria national team.
+In 1983, he played at the FIFA World Youth Championship.
+He made his senior debut for Austria on 15 October 1986 against Albania and participated at the 1990 FIFA World Cup.
+In April 1997, Ogris played his last international match in a 1998 FIFA World Cup qualification against Scotland, in which he came on as a late substitute for Franz Aigner.

 Coaching career

-On 21 February 2014, Ogris was named head coach of the reserve team Austria Wien until the end of the season.
-However, Herbert Gager was sacked as the head coach of the first–team and didn't accept any other position within the club.
-Therefore, Ogris took over for Gager on a permanent basis on 2 June 2014.
-On 22 March 2015, he became head coach of the first team for the remainder of the season after Gerald Baumgartner was sacked.
+On 21 February 2014, Ogris was appointed head coach of the reserve team Austria Wien until the end of the season.
+However, Herbert Gager was sacked as the head coach of the first-team and didn't accept any other position within the club.
+Therefore, Ogris took over for Gager on a permanent basis on 2 June.

+On 22 March 2015, Ogris became head coach of the first team for the remainder of the season after Gerald Baumgartner was sacked.
 His first match as interim head coach was a 3–1 loss to Red Bull Salzburg.
 Thorsten Fink became head coach on 4 June 2015 and Ogris became his assistant.
 His final match as interim head coach was a 2–0 loss to Red Bull Salzburg on 3 June 2015.
-It was later decided that Ogris would return to the reserve team of Austria Wien.
+The same year in June, Ogris returned to the reserve team of Austria Wien.